EquitableLettersSP/ELSP/Email_Forms/return_ferpa_to_submitter.md

 # Notes

-In the following form, repace:
+In the following form, replace:
 Sender - name of person who submitted a letter for review sender@email.com - email of person who submitted a letter for review Editor - your name
-Xxxxx (e.g., example) - replace with the type of PII found in the letter and wheere in the letter it was located.
+Xxxxx (e.g., example) - replace with the type of PII found in the letter and where in the letter it was located.
 Do not copy the PII in the email.

 # Form